mcandre/sail/README.md

 * Objective C++: `.mhh`, `.mm`
 * D: `.d`

+However, some historical conventions for unusual C/C++ header extensions may be supported, see the patterns listed in [bin/sail](https://github.com/mcandre/sail/blob/master/bin/sail).

 (sp)lint has not been sufficiently maintained as of this writing to parse C89/99 or later syntax.
 Any application written in C is generally advised to use a more modern linter.

 Fortunately, C++ linters such as those listed above are able to handle both C and C++ code.